-You must trust the process, the destination will make you feel better and more successful.
+You must trust the process; the destination will make you feel better and more successful.

-One should depend on others
+One should depend on others.

-Past is the most important
+The past is the most important.

 Dwelling on past and regarding this as the most important thing in your life is a stepping stone towards depression and suffering from your thinking.

-There is a perfect solution
+There is a perfect solution.

-One should be always praised
+One should always be praised

-Failure once means failure in all
+Failure once means failure in all.

 Failure makes us think over our decision again and adjust our strategy for success.
-However over thinking about failure and thinking that this failure is all and now each and everything is finished and you are done.
+However, overthinking about failure and thinking that this failure is all and now each and everything is finished, and you are done.
 Make you pray for mental health.

-As the name indicates it is giving importance to trivial things and experiences.
+As the name indicates, it is giving importance to trivial things and experiences.